kle510/token-bucket-filter/README.md

 # Token Bucket Filter
-Emulation of a toket bucket filtering system using a linked list of packets.
+Emulation of a token bucket filtering system using a linked list of packets.
+The multi-threaded program simulates a traffic shaper that uses a token bucket filter to control the flow of packet transmission.
+Arriving packets from our input file are placed in a wait queue and sent to the server queue when there are enough tokens in the token bucket for the arriving packets.
+Two servers are simultaneously run to process the packets in the server queue.
+Results and statistics of the runs are subsequently outputted.